 Getting traffic tickets with a G2 licence

-Failure to obey traffic laws will not only result in a ticket — which as a novice driver can really hurt your Ontario auto insurance premiums — but may also earn you demerit points.
+Failure to obey traffic laws will not only result in a ticket — which, as a novice driver, can hurt your Ontario auto insurance premiums — but may also earn you demerit points.

 Getting ready to take your Ontario G2 licence road test

-Keep in mind that you have 5 years from when you got your G1 to complete the process of getting your G licence, so if you’re not ready 12 months after passing your G2 road test, you’ve still got time.
+Keep in mind that you have five years from when you first got your G1 to complete the process of getting your G licence.
+So, if you’re not ready 12 months after passing your G2 road test, you’ve still got time.